 Is AdBlue A Waste Of Time

-AdBlue is a fuel additives just like the diesel fuel additives to clean injectors.
+AdBlue is a fuel additive such as your standard fuel additive for diesel cars.
 Its main purpose is to reduce the NOX levels in the exhaust gases that your vehicle emits.
 The technology itself is called SCR (Selective Catalytic Reduction) and in my eyes, it makes perfect sense.

 To avoid the early death of diesels cars and keep them on the road for that much longer, emissions have had to drop.
 AdBlue and SCR technology has increased the life of the diesel production line and its now in most new diesel cars.